ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_exam/exam02.md

 The midterm is cumulative but will focus more on topics covered after midterm 1.
 Be sure to thoroughly review material from Weeks 3 -7

 1. Pointers:
    * Declarion and initialization for pointers to different data types
    * Pointers and arrays (similarities and differences)
    * Pointer arithmetic
    * Pointers to pointers
    * Pointers to structs
    * Debugging exercises with pointers

 2. Arrays and Structs
    * Declaration, initialization
    * Passing arrays to functions
-  * Basic data structures that use structs, array lists, linked lists
+   * Basic data structures that use structs, array lists
    * Debugging exercises involving arrays and structs (implications of out of bound array access)

 3. Program and data representation in memory
    * Program layout- text, data, bss, heap and stack
    * Data layout in memory: pointers, structs, arrays of chars, shorts, ints, pointers, structs
    * Byte ordering (little and big endian)

 4. Dynamic memory allocation
    * malloc, calloc, realloc, free
    * Identifying the causes for segfaults, memory leaks, dangling pointers and data corruption
    * Debugging exercises

 5. File IO
    * Streams
    * Functions to interact with files: fopen, fputc, fgetc, fread, fwrite, fclose, feof
    * Data representation in files

 5. Hand compiling C code to ARM  with emphasis on the following ARM instructions
    * ARM Data transfer instructions for interaction with memory
    * ARM Control transfer instructions (if , if else, while, do ..while)
    * Conditional execution of ARM instructions using condition codes
    * Function call mechanics and the ARM Procedure call standard
    * Nested functions